 - The virus can spread from one person to another person if they are in close personal contact with each other (usually within about six feet).

-- It is thought to be spread through droplets when a person who has the virus coughs or sneezes (the same way the flu is spread).
+- It is spread through droplets when a person who has the virus coughs or sneezes (the same way the flu is spread).

 What are the symptoms?

 - The 2019 novel coronavirus is a respiratory illness.
 The flu and pneumonia are other types of respiratory illnesses.

 - The most common symptoms are fever, cough and difficulty breathing.

 - Symptoms may appear between 2 and 14 days after being exposed to the virus.

 - No. Because this is a newly discovered virus, there is no vaccine for it yet.

 How serious is it?

 - Most people who are sick with the 2019 novel coronavirus will recover on their own.

 - In some cases, some people may develop pneumonia or need to be taken to the hospital.